jeffgortmaker/pyblp/docs/background.rst

 Before being used to update the weighting matrix, the sample moments are often centered.
 That is, :math:`g - \bar{g}` is often used instead.

-On the other hand, for unadjusted covariance estimates, the instruments are simply scaled by the estimated variance of the error term:
+On the other hand, for unadjusted weighting matrices, the instruments are simply scaled by the estimated variance of the error term:

 .. math:: S = N^{-1} \hat{\sigma}_u^2 Z'Z \quad\text{where}\quad \hat{\sigma}_u^2 = N^{-1}(u - \bar{u})'(u - \bar{u})